Posts from year 2013

 RIP WaSP

-I started this site almost 20 years ago and switched to web standards about a decade later.
-The web was a completely different beast back then, where organizations such as the Web Standards Project (WaSP) were needed to bring order to chaos.
+When I started this site almost 20 years ago, the web was a completely different beast.
+Organizations such as the Web Standards Project (WaSP) were needed to bring order to chaos.

 More results